 July 27 - August 2, 2021

-The Mammoth Follies began before we’d even arrived in town.
+The Mammoth Follies began before we’d even arrived.

 This was a massive bummer.
 And perhaps the appropriate beginning to a pretty weird trip.